Fincke History, Family Crest & Coats of Arms

 The surname Fincke was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Fincke family
+Early History of the Fincke family

 This web page shows only a small excerpt of our Fincke research.
 Another 115 words (8 lines of text) covering the years 1445, 1527, 1718, 1766, 1783, 1792, 1820, and 1846 are included under the topic Early Fincke History in all our PDF Extended History products and printed products wherever possible.